-Our 8am Sunday service will be Morning Prayer, Sunday Service.
+Our 8am Sunday service will be a Holy Communion First Order AAPB service.

-If you can’t make it in person, you’re welcome to jump online to watch the service at www.oakflats.tv.
+If you can’t make it in person, you’re welcome to jump online to watch the service (with the same sermon and many other items) at www.oakflats.tv.